Reitheidiot/Reitheidiot/README.md

 - 👋 Hi, I’m Rei
 - 👀 I’m interested in anime and reading
 - 🌱 I’m currently learning ...
-- 💞️ I'm love animals ig
+- 💞️ I love animals ig

 <!---
 Reitheidiot/Reitheidiot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.